aragon/aragon.js/docs/BACKGROUND_SCRIPTS.md

 This is hugely useful if you want to keep your app up to date every time a user opens your app, since you can build out your application state in the background.

-Furthermore, background scripts create a nice seperation of concern - your background script handles all of the state building and your app front-end is simply presentational.
+Furthermore, background scripts create a nice separation of concerns - your background script handles all of the state building and your app front-end is simply presentational.

 ## Setup